 This view potentially preserves a path forward for LGBT rights litigants.
 The Court did not issue a sweeping decision with broad pronouncements granting individuals or agencies license to discriminate against LGBT people for religious reasons; rather, it clarified that what doomed this particular claim was the lack of neutrality and general applicability of the Philadelphia anti-discrimination ordinance.
 The Court even recognized Philadelphia’s “weighty” interest in equal treatment of LGBT individuals.
 The claim instead merely fell short because of issues unique to the Philadelphia law.
 The law notably carves out various discretionary exceptions, including one that permits the city commissioner to, at his or her “sole discretion,” grant exemptions at will.
 The Court considered this provision problematic insofar as it appeared carve out the possibility of discriminatory enforcement against religious interests.

-LGBT rights advocates thus have cause to hope for two main reasons.
-The first is due to, of course, the unique deficiencies of the Philadelphia ordinance.
+LGBT rights advocates have cause to hope for two main reasons.
+The first is due to the unique deficiencies of the Philadelphia ordinance.
 If the Chief Justice is to be read at his word, then an anti-discrimination law that is genuinely neutral and generally applicable (i.e., contains no discretionary exceptions) would have been handled differently.
 Second, the Chief underscored that “[n]o same-sex couple has ever approached CSS.”
-The Court may thus genuinely believe that this case presented no actual harm to same-sex couples because of the availability of reasonable alternatives: under Fulton, LGBT individuals may still adopt through the many other foster care agencies in the city who do certify same-sex couples.
+The Court may genuinely believe that this case presented no actual harm to same-sex couples because of the availability of reasonable alternatives: under Fulton, LGBT individuals may still adopt through the many other foster care agencies in the city who do certify same-sex couples.
 Indeed, Justice Kavanaugh echoed this concern at oral argument: “If a same-sex couple ever came to Catholic Social Services, [CSS] would refer that couple to another agency that works with same-sex couples so that the couple could participate and be foster parents. . . .
 And no same-sex couple has ever come to Catholic Social Services for participation in this program, and, therefore, [CSS’s] policy has never actually denied any same-sex couple the opportunity to be foster parents in Philadelphia.”

-This claim is of note for several reasons: it discounts the potential deterrent effect that CSS’s policy has on prospective gay couples in the first instance, and ignores the fact that past is not always prologue – same-sex couples in Philadelphia may very well ask CSS for adoption certification in the future.
+This claim is notable for several reasons: it discounts the potential deterrent effect that CSS’s policy has on prospective gay couples in the first instance, and ignores the fact that past is not always prologue—same-sex couples in Philadelphia may very well ask CSS for adoption certification in the future.
 But of particular importance for LGBT rights advocates, the Court’s claim is significant because Catholic Social Services does not operate exclusively in Philadelphia.
 According to the Department of Health and Human Services, there are more than 8,000 faith-based child placing agencies across the country.
 Though the facts of Fulton indicate that a same-sex couple had never been denied participation in Philadelphia’s foster care system, one would be hard-pressed to argue that this holds true nationwide.
 It is not difficult to imagine a case in which a Catholic LGBT person wants to adopt exclusively from a Catholic foster care agency but is turned away because of her sexual orientation, or a case in which a Catholic agency is the only citywide foster care provider, thus creating an absolute deprivation of the right for LGBT individuals.
 A case raising these issues may thus necessarily force the high court to engage with these issues for the first time.

 Yet Fulton should still give LGBT rights litigants pause.
 Fulton comes as a logical extension of the string of recent religious liberty holdings: last term, the high court sided with religious interests in three significant cases involving discrimination suits at religious schools, religious groups seeking to deny contraceptive coverage to employees, and taxpayer funding for religious schools.
 And on this term’s shadow docket, the Court adopted expansive religious protections in the face of state-imposed COVID-19 restrictions.